OnlySlides/AWS-IAM-LearningProject/README.md

 - Create users, roles, & policies in the AWS IAM console and configure/implement them as needed
 - Set permissions(perms) boundary for an IAM entity adhering principle of least privilege
 - Test and debug IAM policies using the IAM policy simulator

+### Takeaways
+This project was a great introduction to basic IAM concepts and tasks.
+Even without instruction, the tasks would have been completable as AWS has extensive documentation and seems visually intuitive.
+Although the tasks were somewhat repititive throughout, it was great as that resulted in good practice so I could complete the optional self tasks on my own.

 ### Tools Used
 - AWS; specifically IAM console & some EC2